gl4diator/Mimo-Maze/README.md

 # Mimo-Maze
-This is a maze/puzzle/logic game insipred by tutorials from internet named by me "Mimo Maze".
+This is a maze/puzzle/logic and adventure game insipred by tutorials from internet named by me "Mimo Maze".

 To open the application or game you need to install Python: https://www.python.org/downloads/